 Thorns and roses

-The speech is dedicated to my wife Anjana (Momi) Bora - What I become today is because of her.
+The speech is dedicated to , Anjana (Momi) Bora - What I have become today is because of her.

-We hurriedly checked in and caught the International flight in the nick of time.
-But the drama continued across the international to regional airport, regional to domestic, domestic to destination as I had to carry all the suitcases - large, medium , small , handbags , gift bags, shopping bags from carts to trollies, from trollies to shuttles and from shuttles to taxies, from taxi to Rickshaw.
-It was as if I was carrying thorns, spines ,prickles jabbing me everywhere , left and right.
-Friends, I am telling you the truth , the whole truth , nothing but the truth.
+We hurriedly checked in and caught the international flight just in time.
+But the drama continued throughout the international, regional, and domestic airports, and at the destination as I had to carry all those suitcases, handbags, gift bags, and shopping bags from carts to trolleys, from trolleys to shuttles, and from shuttles to taxis.
+It was as if I was carrying thorns, spines, and prickles jabbing me everywhere, left and right.
+Friends, I am telling you the truth, the whole truth, nothing but the truth.

-We reached home – in one piece!
-We were greeted by our relatives warmly.
-Then it was time for gift unveiling .
-Excitement sizzled in the air as the gifts were given, each one of them was decorated by Anjana with neat handwritten notes.
-I was stunned , touched, moved by her attention to the minutest details.
-Everyone present was happy.
-Anjana stood there like a radiant red rose – blooming, bright, brilliant , beautiful.
+Friends, we finally arrived – in one piece!
+We were warmly greeted by my wife’s relatives.
+There was great excitement in the air as the gifts were opened, and everybody was happy.
+Anjana had decorated each one with neat, handwritten notes; I was touched by her attention to the minutest details.
+She stood there like a radiant red rose – blooming, bright, brilliant.

-When I returned to work, my colleague, in front of the others, was narrating the Airport incident.
-He was quite friendly till then.
-But as soon as I began telling the whole story, how my wife’s last minute shopping caused the mishap, he suddenly turned hostile and began shouting at me.
-“This guy is spineless , he let his wife push him around. ” I was shocked as he completely went bonkers , calling me browbeaten, bullied, coward, a henpecked husband every name in the book.
-I was livid, but then I recalled my mom-some people are always grumbling because roses have thorns.
-I realized this guy was simply someone who could see only the thorns and grumble.
+We returned after a month.
+When I returned to work, my colleague, in front of everyone, recounted the airport incident.
+But then, as soon as I started sharing the full story—how Anjana's last-minute shopping caused the mishap—my colleague, who had been quite friendly until then, suddenly turned hostile and began shouting at me.
+“This guy is spinless.
+He lets his wife push him around?”
+He completely went bonkers, calling me a henpecked man, browbeaten, bullied, a coward, every name in the book.
+I was livid, but then I recalled my mom; this guy was simply someone who could only see only the thorns and grumble.
 But unlike him, I was able to get past the thorns and reach for the roses.
 The realization made me euphoric, and I stood there smiling.

 YouTube link